roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU/Operations & Maintenance (O&M) Management/Upgrade the cGPU version on a node.md

         **Note:**

-        If /usr/local/cgpu-installer/uninstall.sh does not exist, run the following command to uninstall the earlier version of cGPU.
+        If /usr/local/cgpu-installer/uninstall.sh does not exist, run the following command to uninstall the earlier version of cGPU:

         ```
         wget http://aliacs-k8s-cn-beijing.oss-cn-beijing.aliyuncs.com/gpushare/cgpu-uninstall.sh -O /usr/local/cgpu-installer/uninstall.sh
         ```

 3. Restart the node.
-For more information about how to restart a node, see [Reboot the instance](/intl.en-US/Instance/Manage instances/Restart an instance.md).
+For more information, see [Reboot the instance](/intl.en-US/Instance/Manage instances/Restart an instance.md).

 **Verify the result**